sepro/LSTrAP/README.md

 ## Adapting LSTrAP to other cluster managers

-LSTrAP is designed and tested on a cluster running the Oracle Grid Engine, though with minimal effort it can be adopted to run on PBS and Torque based systems (and likely others).
-First, in the configuration file, check the qsub parameters (e.g. jobs that require multiple
+LSTrAP is designed and tested on a cluster running the Oracle Grid Engine (default), PBS/Torque is also supported.
-CPUs to run *-pe cores 4*), that differ between systems are set up properly (the nodes and cores on Torque and PBS need to be set using *-l nodes=4:ppn=2* to request 4 nodes with 2 processes per node).

-Furthermore the submission script might differ, these are located in **./cluster/templates.py** .
-For PBS based systems some settings need to be included by adding *#PBS ...*.

-We strive to get LSTrAP running on as many systems as possible.
-Do not hesitate to contact us in case you experience difficulties running LSTrAP on your system.
+Though due to differences in parameters

 ## Contact